-As a farmer, don’t sound desperate when you are selling your farm produce.
+As a farmer, don’t sound desperate when you are selling your farm produces.
 For example, when I’m going to make supply for eggs, I dress as if I’m going to my office.
-Add value to what you do, then people will respect and accept your price”
+Add value to what you do, then people will respect and accept your price.

 I’m not really concerned about what the middleman does.
 I’m just trying to focus on getting more bucks for my efforts and enterprise.
 In Kenya I think, catfish sells for up to an equivalent of N1,000 per kilo.
 We need the middlemen as much as the middle men need us however, what’s happening here is that the middlemen are the ones putting a price on our produces because the farmer don’t have unity, the farmers don’t have one voice, the farmers are at the mercy of the buyers (middlemen), affirmed Kunle Dulan, Commercial Catfish Farmer in Ogun state.

 In another reaction by Gbenga Fagbohun, a financial expert and catfish farmer;